minisbett/ultimate-osu-server-switcher/README.md

 # Ultimate Osu Server Switcher

-The UltimateOsuServerSwitcher is a server switcher for osu, that allows to switch between osu!bancho and various private servers.
+The Ultimate Osu Server Switcher is a server switcher that allows to switch between osu!bancho and a variety of private servers.
 You can [add your server](https://github.com/MinisBett/ultimate-osu-server-switcher#how-to-add-a-server) and  [get your server featured](https://github.com/MinisBett/ultimate-osu-server-switcher#get-your-server-featured) in a partnership.

 # How it works